-The Budget and Finance Department provides accurate and reliable financial information on a timely basis.
-The financial integrity of our agency is imperative to South Sound 911’s success in carrying out its mandate to the citizens and the agencies we serve.
+The financial integrity of the agency is imperative to South Sound 911’s success in carrying out its mandate to the citizens and the agencies we serve.

-Our financial responsibilities include financial statement preparation and reporting, financial analysis and projection, accounts payable, accounts receivable, grant accounting, payroll and benefits, and purchasing, as well as the processing of personnel actions, such as new hires, reclassifications, merit increases and employment verification.
+The Budget & Finance department’s responsibilities include financial statement preparation and reporting, financial analysis and projection, accounts payable, accounts receivable, grant accounting, payroll and benefits, and purchasing, as well as the processing of personnel actions, such as new hires, reclassifications, merit increases and employment verification.
 South Sound 911’s finances are reviewed on a continuous basis, and frequent analysis is done to provide feedback on both revenue and expenditures.

 Purchasing involves the acquisition of equipment, contractual services, and supplies within pre-established budgetary constraints.
 South Sound 911 strives to ensure the procurement process is fair, competitive and efficient, and will post open contracting opportunities on the Solicitations & Bids page.
 Instructions and related/required standard documents are available on the Purchasing page.

 The annual budget discloses South Sound 911’s financial needs and resources, including salaries and benefits, capital and operating expenditures, allocation revenue, public service counter revenue, and revenue generated from current sales tax initiatives.

 For instance, in 2018, South Sound 911’s budget includes $16.5 million in sales tax revenue, which funds the Regional Radio Network and the design and construction of the new Public Safety Communications Center.
 Additionally, the agency receives its share (approximately $2 million) from the E-911 tax collected through phone bills, as well as allocation revenue from the agencies served by South Sound 911.
 For more information, please see the 2021 annual budget.

 Current and historical budget information can be found in the Archive.